By Sara Khan · May 21, 2026

 This behavioral shift means AI search traffic bypasses the entire top-of-funnel research phase that traditional search required six separate website visits to complete.
 The AI has already condensed that research into a single response with cited sources and comparative analysis.
 What remains for the business website is bottom-of-funnel confirmation: price verification, service details, contact information, and trust signals like reviews and case studies.

 The underlying mechanic is measurable and consistent across industries.
-Brands cited inside Google AI Overviews receive 35% more organic clicks and 91% more paid clicks than uncited competitors in the same search results, according to Google’s published advertising data.
-The citation itself functions as a trust endorsement that amplifies performance across all channels, not just AI search.
+Being cited or clearly mentioned in an AI answer can act like a trust signal.
+Even when the user does not click immediately, the brand exposure can support direct searches, WhatsApp enquiries, and later comparison behaviour.
 A Pakistani business that appears in ChatGPT’s recommendation for “best SEO agency in Islamabad” benefits even from users who never click the provided link — the brand recognition carries over to direct searches, WhatsApp inquiries, and word-of-mouth conversations at industry events.

 The SEO budget trapped in informational queries